samiuljoy/samiuljoy.github.io/portfolio.md

 ### # Python IRC bot

-Created a chatbot in Python programming language irc protocol.
+Created a chatbot in Python programming language for irc protocol.
 This chatbot automates google search excerpts, shows weather status and more.
 The source code is availble [here](https://github.com/samiuljoy/pyircbot)

-### # Networking & Firewall Management

-Worked on SoHo firewall setup with iptables and advanced tools like `tc` for traffic control of packets.

-### # Website Designing

-Can design both static and dynamic websites along with backend management, sql/database management + firewall.

 ### # IoT Coding

 #.
 Made a remote controlled WiFi off/on switch for ease of access for Old People.
 The project can be found [here](https://github.com/samiulahmedjoy/irremote)

 #.
-Made a automated plant system that monitors plant water level, and sends data through email.
+Made an automated system that monitors plant water level and sends data through email when water level is below threshold.
 The project can be found [here](https://github.com/samiulahmedjoy/plantmanagement)

+### # Exam Websites

+I made some small local websites in a short period of time for high school/college students to participate and take exams.
+I added features like automatic time countdown and used localstorage + javascript to implement anti-cheats.

-### # Custom Vim ColorSchemes
+### # Custom Vim Color-schemes

-Made some modifications to vim colorschemes.
+Made some modifications to vim color-schemes.
 The projects can be found [here](https://github.com/samiuljoy/vim-dark-colorschemes) and [here](https://github.com/samiuljoy/customized-miramare)

 ## # Awards

 ### - National Science and Technology Awards (2022)

-The most prestigious fellowship awarded by The Ministry of Science and Technology.
+The most prestigious fellowship awarded by The Ministry of Science and Technology, Bangladesh.

 ### - Chittagong University Scholarship Awardee (2017)